Skip to content

 While liquid adhesives are limited to one adhesive type for two surfaces, adhesive tapes can be laminated with other adhesives to make customized double-sided tape.

+b.
 ADHESIVE TAPE

 When temperatures change, a bond of other materials may experience different elongations.
 Over time, static and dynamic forces act on the bond and must be dissipated, which adhesive tape does.

-As you can tell, there are many reasons why you might choose either liquid adhesive or adhesive tape.
-Still, hopefully these factors have given you a better idea of which suits your current application.
+As you now know, there are many reasons why you might choose either liquid adhesive or adhesive tape.
+However, deciding between liquid or tape is only the first step of your material selection process.

-Deciding between liquid or tape is only the first step of your material selection process.
-If you’re interested in finding a low-profile adhesive to create a high-strength bond in your project, consider contacting a flexible material converter for a consultation on your application.
+If you’re interested in finding a low-profile adhesive to create a high-strength bond, contact a flexible material converter for a consultation on your application.
+A converter can help with nearly any bonding challenge by determining the best adhesive tape and sourcing suitable materials.

 Originally published: May 20, 2021